lucas-campagna/gsheetdb/README.md

 1. Create a google sheet
 2. Add as many sheets (tables) as you want
-3. First line is table header
+3. First line is table header, first column must be `id`
 4. Table relationship: set a column header with the name of a table, its content is the id (or ids) of the other table
 5. Go to "Extensions > App Script"
 6. Copy the content of the file `gsheet.js` to the current file.